| |

 Electronic Waste Recycling

 Electronic waste, also known as e-waste, is a growing problem in our modern world.
 E-waste refers to any electronic device that is no longer useful or wanted.
 These devices can contain hazardous materials that can harm the environment if not disposed of properly.
-Recycling e-waste is an important way to reduce the amount of waste that ends up in landfills and to prevent the release of hazardous materials into the environment.

 Computers and Cell Phones